-Since its creation in 1991, the Institute of International Commercial Law at Pace Law School has played a fundamental role in the evolution of international commercial law and international arbitration.
+Since its creation in 1991, the Institute of International Commercial Law at the Elisabeth Haub School of Law at Pace University has played a fundamental role in the evolution of international commercial law and international arbitration.
 Lawyers, judges, arbitrators and scholars from around the world recognize this pioneering initiative of Pace Law School, in particular for its initiatives in several areas.

-The Willem C. Vis International Commercial Arbitration Moot, founded at Pace Law School and named in memory of Pace Professor Willem C. Vis (1924-1993).
-Until 2013 the Moot was directed by Pace Law School Professor Emeritus Eric E. Bergsten.
+The Willem C. Vis International Commercial Arbitration Moot, founded at Pace Law and named in memory of Pace Law Professor Willem C. Vis (1924-1993).
+Until 2013 the Moot was directed by Pace Law Professor Emeritus Eric E. Bergsten.

 This event combines aspects of a moot competition, an academic conference and a worldwide networking event, bringing together law students, arbitrators, arbitration and international sales practitioners, and academics in both arbitration and international sales law.
 Over the years, many students have got their start in the world of arbitration and international commerce through participation in the Moot.

 The award-winning Albert H. Kritzer CISG Database, created by and named in memory of Pace Law Professor Albert H. Kritzer (1928-2010).

 Built on the philosophy that free universal access to legal information contributes to peaceful cooperation among trading partners and countries, the Albert H. Kritzer CISG Database will be familiar to anyone studying or practicing international commercial law.
 Hosted at Pace Law and maintained by the Institute of International Commercial Law, the Database offers the world’s most current and comprehensive collection of information on the UN Convention on Contracts for the International Sale of Goods (CISG), which governs commercial transactions among most of the world’s major trading nations.